-Instagram launched an official app for Windows 10 last year, but it's missing one key function: there’s no way to upload photos to Instagram from your PC.
+The official Instagram app for Windows 10 is missing one key function: there’s no way to upload photos to Instagram from your PC.
 There’s no way to upload photos from the website either, and there's no dedicated app for Mac OS X.

 This is a pain – particularly if you want to share pictures you’ve taken with a digital camera rather than a smartphone, or you want to make a few sneaky edits using a photo editor first.

 This might change in the future, but in the meantime there are two handy ways to get around it and upload photos to Instagram from your PC.